 The Sweet Spot won the 2014 Romance Writers of America RITA for Best First Book

-Her ‘biker-chick’ novel, Her Road Home, sold to Harlequin’s Superromance line (August, 2013) and has expanded to three more stories set in the same small town.
-The Reasons to Stay released August, 2014.
+Her ‘biker-chick’ novel, Her Road Home, sold to Harlequin’s Superromance line and has expanded to three more stories set in the same small town.
+The Reasons to Stay, Twice in a Blue Moon and Against the Odds.

 Laura has long wanted to make a foray into another genre she loves, Women’s Fiction.
 The result was Days Made of Glass, the story of the first woman rodeo bullfighter.